humzak711/PlagueRAT/PlagueRCE/README.md

-The server works in the following way:
+The server works in the following way:<br>
 1. user connects to client via user input of the chosen clients ip address.

 2. user inputs a command to be executed by the chosen client.